sanjar-notes/react/home/3_Resources/2_React_the_complete_guide/10_side-effects,_reducers,_contextAPI/110_useEffect_hook.md

 1. Render UI
 2. React to user input.

 Tasks other than these 2 are "side effects".
-Example - http requests, computation, timers, using `localStorage`, listening to user input etc. Note that some normal ops can also be considered side-effects - like listening to user input for validation.
+Example - HTTP requests, DOM manipulation, computation, timers, using `localStorage`, listening to user input etc. Note that some normal ops can also be considered side-effects - like listening to user input for validation.

 ### Why
 Side effects should not be coded "as is" into the component function, because: